-It is important that your staff involved in the management, assessment and quality assurance of an endorsed FQP non-regulated qualification, and your learners, are fully aware of the contents of the policy and that your Centre has arrangements in place to prevent and investigate instances of malpractice and maladministration.
+It is important that your staff involved in the management, assessment and quality assurance of a qualification, and your learners, are fully aware of the contents of the policy and that your Centre has arrangements in place to prevent and investigate instances of malpractice and maladministration.

-A failure to report suspected or actual malpractice/maladministration cases, or have in place effective arrangements to prevent such cases, may lead to sanctions being imposed on your Centre (see our FQP Sanctions Policy for details of the sanctions that may be imposed).
+A failure to report suspected or actual malpractice/maladministration cases or have in place effective arrangements to prevent such cases, may lead to sanctions being imposed on your Centre (see our Sanctions Policy for details of the sanctions that may be imposed).

-If you wish to receive guidance/advice from us on how to prevent, investigate, and deal with malpractice and maladministration then please contact us (details below) and we will happily provide you with such advice and/or guidance.
+If you wish to receive guidance/advice from us on how to prevent, investigate, and deal with malpractice and maladministration then please contact us and we will happily provide you with such advice and/or guidance.